mrvisser/node-corporal/README.md

 * Environment support for stateful CLI sessions
 * Up / down functionality for command history
 * `clear` command to clear the terminal window
+* Make commands only available in certain contexts

 Planned: